MicrosoftDocs/mixed-reality/mixed-reality-docs/interaction-fundamentals.md

 ## Why optimize?
-	•  It can be very distracting to optimize for all at once ○ Example: cursors!
+* It can be very distracting to optimize for all at once
+	* Example: cursors!
 See it, say it tooltips!
 Rays!
-	• As users build intuition for the modalities, we recommend guiderails to build understanding and confidence
+* As users build intuition for the modalities, we recommend guiderails to build understanding and confidence

 ## What does optimization mean?
-	• Affordances for each mode can be very different
+* Affordances for each mode can be very different
-		○ What is possible
+	* What is possible
 		* Ex: hover state grabbable areas and ghost hands for hands [needs graphic]
 		* Ex: contextual help and guided experiences for voice [needs graphic]
 		* Ex: Cursor for point + commit [needs graphic]
-		○ what is working
+	* What is working
 		* Ex: Hand mesh [needs graphic]
 		* Ex: Hypothesis for voice [needs graphic]
 		* Ex: Dwell progress indicator [needs graphic]
-		○ What you can do next
+	* What you can do next
 		* Ex: Arrow affordances for hands [needs graphic]
 		* Ex: Prompts for voice [needs graphic]

-	• Teaching transitions is as important as teaching the actual mechanics.
+* Teaching transitions is as important as teaching the actual mechanics.
 This allows the user to have complete control and allowing her to adjust depending on the situation.

 ## Transition interaction models